LaneSawyerT/charlixcx-merch/README.md

 1. [Bootstrap v4.6.0](https://getbootstrap.com/docs/4.6.0/getting-started/introduction/)
     - Bootstrap was used for the initial layout and styling before customising it.
 2. [Google Fonts](https://fonts.google.com/)
-    - Google fonts were used to import the Tangerine and Gentium Book Basic.
+    - Google fonts were used to import the 'Bebas Neue' font.
 3. [Font Awesome](https://fontawesome.com/)
     - The icons used throughout.
 4. [Git](https://git-scm.com/)